vitormcruz/tome/README.md

 Then the new user "equals: can" be found on the system
 ```

-#Verifying Preconditions and the When clause
+# Verifying Preconditions and the When clause

-In the "Users Must be at Major Age to be registered", suppose we want to verify the state of the system before the test executions, i.e. that the assertion defined in the specification fails:
+In the "Users Must be at Major Age to be registered", suppose we want to verify the state of the system before the test executions, i.e. that the assertion defined in the specification fails before any action is made:

 ```smalltalk
 MyFeature >> Users_Must_be_Major